mlevit/aws-auto-cleanup/web/README.md

 # AWS Auto Cleanup Website

-The Auto Cleanup Website is a static Vue.js website hosted within Amazon S3.
-The website utilises the Auto Cleanup API to serve content and enable user interaction.
+The AWS Auto Cleanup Website is a static Vue.js website hosted within Amazon S3.
+The website utilises the AWS Auto Cleanup API to serve content and enable user interaction.

 ## Table of contents